swagmode/Project-Hook/readme.md

 * [-] Infinite Air               -   infinite air underwater

 ### Combat
+* [-] Kill All - Can be used to autofarm if combined with automatic respawn
 * [-] Kill Aura - YOU DO NOT NEED TO SWING
 * [-] Auto Parry